Nazeer45/Advanced-Room-Allotment-and-Booking-system-Project/README.md

 Usage of C++ Concepts:

-Classes and Objects
+Classes and Objects,
-Arrays and Strings
+Arrays and Strings,
-File Handling (Reading and Writing)
+File Handling (Reading and Writing),
-Looping and Decision-making constructs
+Looping and Decision-making constructs.